 1. First Things First

-Only half of the pilgrims who had sailed on the Mayflower, and only four married women, survived the first harsh winter from 1620-1621.
-In the fall of 1621, the Pilgrims, thankful to be alive, and the Wampanoag Indians celebrated with a three-day feast in Plymouth, Mass.
-The four women supervised the food preparations for the three-day harvest feast for the 50 colonists, Chief Massasoit, and the 90 Indians who attended.
+Only half of the pilgrims who sailed on the Mayflower, and only four married women, survived the first harsh winter from 1620-1621.
+In fall 1621, the Pilgrims, thankful to be alive, and the Wampanoag Indians celebrated with a three-day feast in Plymouth, Mass.
+The four women supervised the food preparations for the three-day harvest feast for the 50 colonists, Chief Massasoit and the 90 Indians who attended.

-The Wampanoag People have lived in southeastern New England for over 12,000 years.
-Their name means "People of the First Light" and they continue to live on Cape Cod, Nantucket, Martha's Vineyard, and inland.
+The Wampanoag People have lived in southeastern New England for more than 12,000 years.
+Their name means "People of the First Light" and they continue to live on Cape Cod, Nantucket, Martha's Vineyard and inland.
 The Wampanoag Indians were the people who befriended the Pilgrims and taught them how to cultivate the land.

 Sarah Josepha Hale, an influential magazine editor and author, waged a tireless campaign starting in 1827 to make a national holiday for thanksgiving and prayer.
 In part, as a result of her efforts, in 1863, Abraham Lincoln—to celebrate Union victories and to pray for the troops in the field—issued the proclamation that decreed Thanksgiving to fall each year on the final Thursday of November.
 Before that, each state governor decided when to celebrate a day of Thanksgiving.